Elizabeth of Luxembourg: Queenship

-By the end of 1437, Elizabeth's aging father was gravely ill.
+By the end of 1437, Elizabeth's ageing father was gravely ill.
 Realising that his death was imminent, he summoned Elizabeth and Albert to Znojmo and convened a meeting of the Bohemian nobility, which accepted the couple as his heirs at his request but reserved the right of a formal election.
 He died on 9 December.
 After his burial, Elizabeth and Albert travelled to Pressburg to meet with the Hungarian magnates.
 They requested that the couple reside in Hungary and that the kingdom's border with Austria remain unaltered.
 Afterwards, the Diet resolved that Albert, who was elected due to being Elizabeth's husband, should govern only "with her consent and approval".
 The couple accepted the conditions on 18 December and were elected king and queen of Hungary.
 Elizabeth later asserted that her sovereignty derived not only from her father's will but also from the will of the people.

 A dispute immediately arose as to who was entitled to crown Elizabeth; the bishop of Veszprém claimed the right to crown Hungarian queens consort, but the archbishop of Esztergom argued that Elizabeth was a queen regnant and that he should therefore crown both her and Albert.
 The archbishop, probably bribed, eventually yielded and signed a deed resigning the function to the bishop but only on that occasion.
 The couple's coronation took place at Székesfehérvár Basilica on 1 January 1438.

 In March 1438, the Imperial Diet elected Albert as Sigismund's successor on the German throne and Elizabeth consequently became queen of the Romans.
-Despite the Hussite attempts to enthrone Casimir of Poland, the Bohemian election in May ended in the couple's favour.
+Despite the Hussite attempts to enthrone Casimir IV Jagiellon, the Bohemian election in May ended in the couple's favour.
 Albert was crowned in June, but Elizabeth did not travel to Prague to take part in the ritual and spent the following summer governing Hungary.

-A law in 1439 recognized that the crown belonged to the queen, not the king, by right of her birth.
+A law in 1439 recognised that the crown belonged to the queen, not the king, by right of her birth.
 Both Komjathy and Andrássy note that although her position as queen-ruler was not questioned, that would not prevent the nobles later from electing a new king because of the belief that a woman would not be strong enough.